EuroProofNet/europroofnet.github.io/_pages/wg6.md

 ### Activities

-* March 2022: meeting on syntax and semantics, Stockholm, Sweden
+* May 2022: kickoff meeting on syntax and semantics, Stockholm University, Sweden